What Is A Visa?

-A U.S. non-immigrant visa is issued in an individual's passport by a U.S. consul in a U.S. embassy or consulate outside the United States.
-A visa is used solely for the purpose of entry and reentry to the United States.
-The visa does not determine how long an individual may remain in the United States.
-Therefore, an individual may stay beyond the expiration date of a visa as long as the visa document (Form I-20, Form DS-2019, or Form I-797) is valid.
-Most visa stamps are for multiple entries.
-It is not possible to apply for or to renew a visa in the United States.
+A U.S. non-immigrant visa is issued in an individual's passport by a U.S. consul in a U.S. embassy or consulate outside the U.S. A visa is used solely for the purpose of entry and/or reentry to the U.S. A visa does not determine how long an individual may remain in the U.S. Therefore, an individual may stay beyond the expiration date of a visa as long as the visa document (Form I-20, Form DS-2019, or Form I-797) is valid.
+Most visas are for multiple entries.
+Please note that it is not possible to apply for or to renew a visa inside the U.S.

 International students and scholars at Harvard should use the appropriate visa related to their current activities at Harvard (a student visa or a research scholar visa).
 Use of a "visitor" or "tourist" visa may have serious consequences when used inappropriately.
-Once the proper visa expires it will be necessary to apply for a new visa stamp at a U.S. embassy or consulate when traveling outside the United States.
+Once the proper visa expires it will be necessary to apply for a new visa in a U.S. embassy or consulate when traveling outside the U.S.